U.S. History Lesson Plans and Resources

 One more lesson plan from HTI.

-A Harlem Renaissance Perspective
+A Harlem Renaissance Retrospective

-A lesson plan for grades 4-8 on the "jazz age."
+A lesson plan for grades 11-12.

 Great Depression Lesson Plans and New Deal Lesson Plans

 Brother Can You Spare a Dime?
-The Effects of the New Deal on the Great Depression

 Using Primary Sources in the Classroom: The Great Depression Unit